koxy-ai/gte-small/README.md

 license: mit
 ---

-_Fork of [thenlper/gte-small](huggingface.co/thenlper/gte-small) with ONNX to work with Transformers.js.
+Fork of [thenlper/gte-small](huggingface.co/thenlper/gte-small) with ONNX to work with Transformers.js.

+---

 # gte-small